 Art & Culture is another promising and ‘difficult’ aspect in the syllabus.
-Few areas like Buddhism & Jainism, Schools of philosophy like Sankhya, Charvaka, Vedanta etc. as well as Indus Valley Civilization, from culture point of view and not from Ancient History point of view.
+Few areas like Buddhism & Jainism, Schools of philosophy like Sankhya, Charvaka, Vedanta, etc. as well as Indus Valley Civilization, from a culture point of view and not from Ancient History point of view.
 These topics are always important for Civil Services Preliminary Exam.
 Sangam period from South is again important for UPSC Prelims as well as Mains.
 From medieval India, the Cultural aspects of Bhakti & Sufi Movement are important.

 To begin, start with Indian Polity and prepare notes from M. Laxmikanth – which is a standard book one needs to follow to clear General Studies for UPSC.
 The most important area to focus will be The Union (the Union Executive, the Parliament [especially the most important], Center State Relations)